alkesh26/blog/content/posts/leetcode-path-sum-iii.md

 description: LeetCode - return the number of paths where the sum of the values along the path equals targetSum using C++, Golang, and Javascript.
 date: 2023-01-21
 hashtags: ["leetcode", "geeksforgeeks", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return the number of paths where the sum of the values along the path equals targetSum, c++, golang, javascript, geeksforgeeks."
+categories: "return the number of paths where the sum of the values along the path equals targetSum, c++, golang, javascript, geeksforgeeks."
 ---

 ## Problem statement